Introduction #

 Euler-Lagrange equations #

-Suppose we write down a Lagrangian in terms of the quaternion position qq and angular velocity ω\omega.
+Suppose we write down a Lagrangian in terms of the quaternion position qq and angular velocity Ω\Omega.
 What are the Euler-Lagrange equations, that give us the equations of motion?
-This will require us to develop variational calculus on the quaternions.
-We will do this by applying the Lie group formalism in section 8.6 of [LM18].
+From before we have

 Infinitesimal variations #